Will the University replace any existing collegia?

 a.
 Can I transfer over classes that I took in another kingdom's university? b.
 I've been in the SCA for over 20 years, and I've taken tons of classes already.
 Can I get credit for those?

 Sorry.
 At this time, we are only counting classes taken after you've registered with the ROIU.
 The object of the University is to encourage the teaching and taking of classes in an active sense.
-Recognizing classes in the past would be contrary to that mission.
+Recognizing classes in the past would be contrary to that mission (not to mention a huge pain in the neck).
 However, because of our curriculum structure, you don't need to re-take any classes that you've already taken - there are lots of other classes that will meet College and Division requirements.
 For example, way back when if you attended a class on "The Basics of Brewing", perhaps now you might be tempted to take a class on "Before the Bubbly: Early Wines of the Champagne Region" to fill an Arts/Domestic Arts slot.

 There is an exception of sorts for teachers.
 If you have a class that you taught before you registered for the faculty, you may continue to teach that class for University credit.
 The instances you taught prior to registration will not count, only those taught after; but you do not need to write an entirely new syllabus to meet teaching requirements.